papr8ka/-lwjgl-basics-wiki/Normal-Mapping-in-2D.md

 FinalColor = DiffuseColor.rgb * Intensity.rgb
 ```

-You don't need to understand why this works mathematically, but if you are interested you can read more about "N dot L" shading [here](http://www.lighthouse3d.com/tutorials/glsl-core-tutorial/directional-lights/) and [here](http://en.wikipedia.org/wiki/Lambertian_reflectance).
+In truth, you don't need to understand why this works mathematically, but if you are interested you can read more about "N dot L" shading [here](http://www.lighthouse3d.com/tutorials/glsl-core-tutorial/directional-lights/) and [here](http://en.wikipedia.org/wiki/Lambertian_reflectance).

 Some key terms: